Not all pet furniture has to be an eyesore.

-Instead of letting them scratch up your furniture, cat scratchers will provide them with a better alternative.
+Instead of letting them scratch up your furniture (including your fancy human dog bed of course), cat scratchers will provide them with a better alternative.

 Like the rest of us, cats’ nails naturally grow over time.
 Providing your cat with a scratcher will allow the cat to slowly wear down their nails when scratching, keeping them nice and healthy.

 It’s no surprise that cats sleep a lot.
 Stretching after a nap helps increase blood flow to the cats’ body, preparing them for activity before the next nap.

 The benefit of having a vertical or wall-mounted cat scratcher is that it naturally encourages the cat to reach up farther than it normally would when satisfying that need to scratch.